IABTechLab/uid2docs/docs/guides/integration-prebidjs.md

 });
 ```

+**The publisher is responsible for normalizing and hashing the email address**.
+Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on email address normalization and hashing.

 The UID2 module will encrypt the hash before sending it to the UID2 service.

-The publisher is responsible for normalizing and hashing the email address.
-Refer to [Normalization and Encoding](../getting-started/gs-normalization-encoding.md) for details on email address normalization and hashing.

-### Configure for hashed phone
+### Configure for hashed phone number

 Configure the UID2 module with a hashed phone number: